 Cash back shopping

 What’s better than easily finding coupons and sales?
 Getting money back!
 Get rebates on purchases you were going to make anyway.
+(Here’s a tutorial on the right way to cash back shop.)

 You can also check out two other rewards/shopping programs: Inbox Dollars and MyPoints.
 Both pay you to read emails.
 The rest of the deals on there, though, really aren’t worth it.
 Still… paid to read emails!